fork/vagrant.sh/README.md

 - **wordpress**

-  This module sets up (deploys to in /vagrant/wordpress if no wp-config.php can be found) WordPress.
+  This module sets up (deploys to /vagrant/wordpress if no wp-config.php can be found) WordPress.

+- **drupal**

+  This module sets up (deploys to /vagrant/drupal if no web.config can be found) Drupal.

+  To install Drupal

+        install-drupal <version> (e.g. 8.0-alpha12)

 - **ruby**